NetzwergX/NetzwergX/README.md

 I'm a student of computer science and a research assistant at the Chair V (Programming Systems) at TU Dortmund University.

 The languages I work with are mainly Java and C# (.Net Core), as well a TypeScript.
+Lately  I have developed an admiration for Scala as well.
 I'm versed in many of the supporting and underlying technologies for web development, including, but not limited to:
 SQL (mainly MySQL), HTML, CSS, JS/TS and ORM (JPA & Hibernate, EF Core),